When it comes to earning passive income, using various passive income apps is one of the easiest methods to get started.

 You can create an account with your email or by connecting Facebook, and Honeygain is completely free to use.

-You need to actually run Honeygain on a device to turn it into a VPN node, so downloading Honeygain’s app is the second step.
+You need to actually run Honeygain on a device to begin earning Honey, the platform’s point system, so downloading Honeygain’s app is the second step.

 Currently, Honeygain is available for Android, IOS, and Windows devices.